eclipse-vertx/vert.x/new/core_manual_js.md

 ### 100-Continue Handling

-According to the [HTTP 1.1 specification] (http://www.w3.org/Protocols/rfc2616/rfc2616-sec8.html) a client can set a header `Expect: 100-Continue` and send the request header before sending the rest of the request body.
+According to the [HTTP 1.1 specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec8.html) a client can set a header `Expect: 100-Continue` and send the request header before sending the rest of the request body.

 The server can then respond with an interim response status `Status: 100 (Continue)` to signify the client is ok to send the rest of the body.

-The idea here is it allows the server to reject the request before large amounts of data has already been sent, which would be a waste of bandwidth.
+The idea here is it allows the server to authorise and accept/reject the request before large amounts of data is sent.
+Sending large amounts of data if the request might not be accepted is a waste of bandwidth and ties up the server in reading data that it will just discard.

-The vert.x allows you to set a continue handler on the client request object.
+Vert.x allows you to set a `continueHandler` on the client request object.
 This will be called if the server sends back a `Status: 100 (Continue)` response to signify it is ok to send the rest of the request.

 This is used in conjunction with the `sendHead` function to send the head of the request.

 An example will illustrate this:

     var client = new vertx.HttpClient();

-    var request = client.put('http://localhost:8080/some-uri', function(resp) {
+    var request = client.put('http://localhost:8080/some-path', function(resp) {

       resp.bodyHandler(function(resp) {
         log.info('Got a response ' + resp.statusCode);